Sharon Kinne: Early life and marriage

 By early 1960, James was contemplating divorce, partially because of Sharon's spending habits and partially because he strongly suspected her infidelity.
-He spoke to his parents about the possibility of divorce the day before his death, telling them that Sharon had agreed to give him one if he allowed her to keep the house, gave her custody the couple's daughter and paid her US$1,000 in alimony.
+He spoke to his parents about the possibility of divorce the day before his death, telling them that Sharon had agreed to give him one if he allowed her to keep the house, gave her custody of the couple's daughter and paid her US$1,000 in alimony.
 James' parents, devout Mormons, urged him to stay in the marriage.
 Sharon, too, was thinking about ways out of the marriage; according to Boldizs, she once offered him US$1,000 to kill her husband, or find someone who would, although he later claimed that she may have been joking.